chris-pearce/scally/layout/README.md

 [**The CSS**](_l-container.scss)

-And here is where you would use the grid:
+And here is an example of where you would use the grid:

 ![alt text](https://s3.amazonaws.com/uploads.hipchat.com/33649/339750/kK9jhE0eQIQ0s3C/Group%202.png "Manchester City Council home page header grid examples")

-The light and grey boxes represent the grid cells which sit inside the inner black container.
+The light and dark grey boxes represent individual grid cells (`l-grid__item`) which sit inside an inner container (the black box).

 **The HTML** *incl. the containers*